Full-color three-loop three-point form factors in N=4 SYM: Constructing three-loop form factor integrands

 \subsubsection{Constructing ansatz}

 We now provide some details of CK-ansatz construction of the three-point form factor of $\operatorname{tr}(\phi^3)$. \begin{enumerate} \item[(1)]\textbf{Trivalent topologies}

 Also following the topology selection rule described in Section~\ref{ssec:ckansatz}, there are 26 topologies.
-20 of them, (1)--(20) in Figure~\ref{fig:phi3tops}, the operator vertex is connected to three internal lines; they will be called range-three topologies.
-While in the rest 6, (21)--(26) \emph{i.e.}~the last row in Figure~\ref{fig:phi3tops}, the operator vertex is connected to only two internal lines, and one of the external lines is decoupled in the interaction; they will be called range-two topologies.
+Twenty of them, (1)--(20) in Figure~\ref{fig:phi3tops}, the operator vertex is connected to three internal lines; they will be called range-three topologies.
+While in the remaining six topologies, (21)--(26) \emph{i.e.}~the last row in Figure~\ref{fig:phi3tops}, the operator vertex is connected to only two internal lines, and one of the external lines is decoupled in the interaction; they will be called range-two topologies.

 \item[(2)]\textbf{Jacobi relations and master numerators}

 Since we generate dual Jacobi relations from propagators not directly attached to the $q^2 $ vertex, for high-length operator (length$\geq$3) the Jacobi relations for diagrams with different interacting ranges are decoupled.
 Thus, numerators $N_{i}$ with $i=1,\ldots,20$ and $i=21,\ldots,26$ satisfy two sets of decoupled dual Jacobi relations.
 Accordingly, the master numerators should be selected separately.